-However, before an NCP assessment can be done, there is a need to address and understand how Indigenous indicators and knowledge can be woven into assessments to demonstrate a comprehensive understanding of the community values of nature's gifts in the Biosphere.
+However, before a Nature's Contributions to People assessment can be done, there is a need to address and understand how Indigenous indicators and knowledge can be woven into assessments to demonstrate a comprehensive understanding of the community values of nature's gifts in the Biosphere.
 The Network recognizes that without reconciling the Indigenous "eyes" and our contemporary Western "eyes" into these assessments, our strategic planning will never be inclusive and representative of all peoples in the Biosphere.
 As part of the Biosphere's path to reconciliation, there is a need to return to natural law by supporting and participating in two-eyed research that restores us to the treaties and wampum belts that have stewarded and honoured our land for time immemorial.
-An example of how this may be achieved is further discussed in 3.4.

-3.3 Update description on biodiversity involved in the provision of ecosystems services in the Biosphere reserve (e.g. species or groups of species involved).
+3.3 Update description on biodiversity involved in the provision of ecosystems services in the biosphere reserve (e.g. species or groups of species involved).